top of page

 R' Ya'akov Shaul Elyashar

 Rav Elyashar (1817-1906) was recognized as an outstanding Torah scholar early on.
 He joined the Beit Din in 1853 and in 1869 became its head.
-In 1893 he was designated Chacham Bashi (chief rabbi and head of the Jewish community) by sultan Abdel Hamid II.
+In 1893 he was designated Chacham Bashi (chief rabbi and head of the Jewish community) by Sultan Abdel Hamid II.
 As head of the Sephardic community, he worked closely with R' Salant.
 He spoke 7 languages and wrote thousands of responsa.
 He signed this scrap of a judgement regarding a property dispute.

 R' Haim Moshe Elyashar